Welcome to Deskman! In this guide you will find detailed information about this security application; how it works and how to set it up, among others.

 Deskman is really easy to install and use.
 There are no special requirements, no dependencies and no restrictive hardware limitations, except for a basic list of minimum requirements as seen below.

 This documentation is valid for Deskman 10, available at anfibia.net.

 What is Deskman?

-Deskman is a tool that allows users to combine restrictions and options to achieve the desired security level.
+Deskman is an advanced security tool that allows administrators to combine restrictions to achieve the desired security level.
 It runs silently in the background, keeping systems secured at all times.

 The requirements below list the minimal configuration.
 Any better hardware or newer software may be used.
 If you experience problems nonetheless, please do not hesitate to contact us.